j-651/spoonriver-web/CONTRIBUTING.md

 Hello, and thank you for your interest in contributing to our Spoon River Anthology project!
 Please take a minute to review our Contribution Guidelines, as this will result in getting your issue resolved or pull request merged faster.

 ## Specific Information
-All data for the site is located in the [src/assets/data/currentData.json](src/assets/data/currentData.json) file.
+All data for this site is located in the [src/assets/data/currentData.json](src/assets/data/currentData.json) file.

 There are two different objects within this file:
 1. `"nodes"`